ghiobi/Connect4/src/connect4/README.md

 const game = new Connect4([new Player("#000"), new Player("#FFF")]);

-// Insert tokens in a column
+// Insert tokens in a column.
 game.insert(0); // Player 1 inserts in column 1.
 game.insert(3); // Player 2 inserts in column 4.
 game.insert(0); // Player 1 inserts in column 1.